WhiteNightM/SAP-time-manager/README.md

 # SAP-time-manager
-Add up worked hours and convert to SAP (decimal) time
+Python script to add up worked hours and convert to SAP (decimal) time

+## Preconditions
+This Python script requires the [colorama](https://github.com/tartley/colorama) library

+`pip install colorama`

 ## How it works
 A prompt will show up to enter one recording in the format of HH:MM